callenb/callenb.github.io/_posts/2019-11-11-armistice-day.md

 I need to gather together the documents I have on Esther and Kitty and send them to Eric Holdijk and Sue Harper.
 I shall tell Sue about Eric as well.
 I also need to write a note to the current Police Commissioner in Prince Rupert to introduce myself, ask for information and advise the coroner got the wrong age for Esther.

-My grandmother, Eva Lichtenstein, died on 8 December 1985 and I would really like to discover where her grave is before that date comes around again this year so I can lay some flowers there.
+My grandmother, Eva Lichtenstein, died on 8 December 1985 and I would really like to discover where her grave is before that date comes around again this year so I can [place some stones](https://www.myjewishlearning.com/article/putting-stones-on-jewish-graves/) there.
 Her home was in Bedminster at the time of her death and the South Bristol Cemetery and Crematorium is in Bedminster so it is a likely location.
 I have a number and email address so I will send an email tonight.

 ## Blog changes
 I have set a new Journal section on this blog and am writing a few posts to see if it is something I can keep up at least weekly.
 Once I have a few more posts, i will publish to the internet site for all to read.